It is finally and truly spring here. Once spring comes so do the festival, one or two every weekend.

-We decided to try a dish from Brick N Motor, a local seasonal menu food truck.
+We decided to try a dish from a food truck..
 We shared a small plate of bim bap: rice, korean beef, and kimchi topped with carrots, thai basil, sesame seeds and a poached egg.
 It was delicious.

 After our rest we continued back up the hill toward the reservoir through the azaleas.
 Past the reservoir at the top of the park hill art vendors were selling their pottery, wood vases, lilac oils and candles, clothes, photography etc. alongside with a few other food vendors.